-I've heard Computer Science is a competitive major, what should I know?
+I've heard Computer Science and Data Science are a competitive majors, what should I know?

-Computer Science is CSE’s fastest growing major.
-At this time, there is more demand for the program than the department can currently accommodate.
+Computer Science and Data science are CSE’s fastest growing majors.
+At this time, there is more demand for the programs than The Department of Computer Science and Engineering can currently accommodate.
 In this post, we’ll dive into the admission to the major process and statistics.
 We’ll also cover the importance of parallel planning.

-The Computer Science program has seen a tremendous increase in interest for more than a decade.
-While the department has worked to accommodate the growing demand, the investment in department faculty, staff, and facilities has been unable to keep pace.
-Therefore, the department has been forced to place strict limits on admission to the major until sufficient capacity has been built to accommodate all interested and qualified students.
-The Computer Science Department has put together this webpage to discuss the recent changes to the major admission criteria.
+The Computer Science and Data Science programs have seen a tremendous increase in interest for more than a decade.
+While The Department of Computer Science and Engineering has worked to accommodate the growing demand, the investment in department faculty, staff, and facilities has been unable to keep pace.
+Therefore, the department has been forced to set strict limits on admission to the major until sufficient capacity has been built to accommodate all interested and qualified students.

 What else should I be doing as I work toward applying to the major?

-Due the Computer Science Department’s space limitations, we encourage all students interested in pursuing computer science to keep tabs on the technical GPA cut-off trends for the major, know which courses count toward their technical GPA, and create a parallel plan.
+Due the Department of Computer Science and Engineering’s space limitations, we encourage all students interested in pursuing computer science and data science to keep tabs on the technical GPA cut-off trends for the major, know which courses count toward their technical GPA, and create a parallel plan.
 Parallel planning helps students more easily pivot majors if needed/desired while limiting stress.

-When am I eligible to apply to the Computer Science program?
+When am I eligible to apply to the Computer Science or Data Science program?

-What does the Computer Science Department take into consideration when reviewing applications to the major?
+What does The Department of Computer Science and Engineering take into consideration when reviewing applications to the major?

-To enable a more holistic review of applicants to the major, students may also submit a Self-Advocacy Statement.
-Please note, the self-advocacy statement is specific to the Computer Science major.
-A self-advocacy statement is the only way a student may be admitted to the Computer Science major with a technical GPA below the cut-off.
+To enable a more holistic review of applicants to the major, students may also submit a Personal Statement.
+The personal statement is specific to the Computer Science and Data Science majors and not accepted for other CSE majors.
+A personal statement is the only way a student may be admitted to the Computer Science or Data Science major with a technical GPA below the cut-off.

 I’ve heard a 3.2 technical GPA guarantees me admission to the major, is this true?